This site

 ICT Services

-As Malaysia establishes itself as a digital nation, it needs to prepare to adapt and innovate to sustain its economic growth.
-Information and communications technology (ICT) services assume a central role in empowering these digital economic goals.
-The world is becoming increasingly more digital, with opportunities opening in local and regional markets as digital for people, business, and governments becomes the new normal.
+As Malaysia embraces its digital future, it must adapt and innovate to sustain economic growth.
+Information and communications technology (ICT) services play a key role in driving this transformation, opening opportunities in local and regional markets as digital becomes the new norm for individuals, businesses, and governments.

 Management of Data